AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-07-26-accessible-colour-palettes-and-bootstrap.markdown

           black: '#000000'
       };

-      //Calculate the accessible colours based on a ration of 4.5:1 as
+      //Calculate the accessible colours based on a ratio of 4.5:1 as
       //specified by the WCAG.
 This returns a JSON object with the
       //accessible colour combinations
       var result = colorable(colorPalette, {compact: true, threshold: 4.5});

-      //Write the JSON and CSV matrix versions to files. var resultstring = 'Contrast Demo:\r\n';
+      //Write the JSON and formatted CSV matrices to files. var resultstring = 'Contrast Demo:\r\n';
       resultstring = resultstring + calcColours(result);
       fs.writeFileSync('contrast-demo.json', JSON.stringify(result));